dscgt/recycling_website/README.md

 1. Go to our [Firebase console](https://console.firebase.google.com/u/0/project/gt-recycling/settings/general/)
 1. Retrieve the code for the Firebase config object (Your Apps -> Web apps -> Admin website -> Firebase SDK Snippet -> Config)
 1. Make a new file called `firebase.ts` and place it in the `src/environments` directory, and export this object as default
-  1. A template, `src/environments/firebase-template.ts`, is provided as a reference for this step
+   1. A template, `src/environments/firebase-template.ts`, is provided as a reference for this step.

 It is [not necessary](https://firebase.google.com/docs/projects/api-keys) to secure Firebase API keys like this, but we do so as an extra layer of security.